A step-by-step Impressionist Acrylic Painting – The Final Part 4

 I move it through in a foreground band towards the bottom of the painting.

-Step 2.
-Blocking in the Lavender Field
+Step #2.
+Blocking in the Lavender Field.

 I add a touch of Titanium White to the mix and apply a thick band of paint just below the building.
-This lighter band helps to separate out the mid-ground and gives a calming area of colour just beneath the focal point – the farmhouse.
+This lighter band helps separate the mid-ground and gives a calming area of colour just beneath the focal point – the farmhouse.

-Step 3.
-Defining the mountains
+Step #3.
+Defining the mountains.

-Using the hog hair brush, I mix Titanium white and the tiniest amount of Cobalt Blue.
+Using the hog hairbrush, I mix Titanium white and the tiniest amount of Cobalt Blue.
 I then blush in a lighter tone to the top edge of the mountain, to blend the white into the sky I use my finger.

-Step 4.
-Balancing the sky
+Step #4.
+Balancing the sky.

 It’s important when you’re painting in this style not to get too precious about certain areas of your work.